-Whether it’s working in a few fall edibles, succulents or traditional seasonal options, and there are numerous designs you can implement to ensure customers have a variety to choose from.
+Whether it’s working in a few fall edibles, succulents, or traditional seasonal options, there are numerous designs you can implement to ensure customers have a variety to choose from.

 Take a look at a few fantastic fall design concepts you can create that your customers are sure to love all season long.

 Mums are a staple in most fall arrangements, and it’s easy to see why they are so popular.
 Not only do they offer bright and bold pops of color, but their shape also makes them ideal when trying to mass plant in areas.